Privacy Policy

 Reporting other users.
 You can report another user's display name or avatar.
 Reports are stored on our servers and are associated with your account so that we can review them and prevent abuse of the reporting system.
 You can block another user to hide their entry from your own leaderboard view; blocks are stored locally on your device and do not remove the user from the leaderboard for anyone else.

 Deleting your leaderboard account.
 You can permanently delete your leaderboard account at any time from Settings → Delete Leaderboard Account.
-This removes your display name, avatar photo, aggregate push-up stats, and authentication record from our servers.
+This removes your display name, avatar photo, best alarm-dismissal times, and authentication record from our servers.
 Your local app data (alarms, preferences, local push-up history) is not affected.
 See Section 7 for information about moderation reports you may have submitted.

 6. Sharing Your Information